cristianpiacente01/xtream-ai-assignment-engineer/README.md

 ### Challenge 1

-The Jupyter notebook used for the first challenge is `diamonds_notebook.ipynb`.
+The Jupyter notebook used for the first challenge is `diamonds_notebook.ipynb`, which can be found inside the directory `challenge_1`.

 The notebook was tested using two methods: on **Google Colab** or, locally, on **Anaconda**.